jen20/go-event-sourcing-sample/README.md

 # Event Sourcing

-Event Sourcing is a technique to store changes to domain entities as a series of events.
-The events togheter builds up the final state of the system.
+Event Sourcing is a technique to make it possible to capture all changes to an application state as a sequence of events.
+Read more about it [here](https://martinfowler.com/eaaDev/EventSourcing.html)

 ## Aggregate Root